Kinovea/Kinovea/architecture.md

 **Kinovea.Video.FFMpeg**

 This is a special video module since it also handles *saving* files.
-Thus unlike all the other video reader plugins it is directly referenced by the video exporting code and the capture code.
+Thus unlike all the other video reader plugins it is directly referenced by the video exporting code and the capture code in Kinovea.ScreenManager.

 This assembly is written in C++/CLI as it interfaces tightly with FFMpeg.